Ernesto B. Capello, Director

 LAS hosted journalist Benjamin Dangl, who gave a Feb.
 7, 2012 guest lecture, "Dancing with Dynamite: Social Movements and States in Latin America.
 Read the MacWeekly story on Dangl's visit.

-Professor Ernesto Capello has a new book "City at the Center of the World" that is now available.
+Professor Ernesto Capello published a new book "City at the Center of the World" (2012).

 Diego Melo Ascensio ’12 wins PPIA fellowship to attend the University of Michigan’s Junior Summer Institute in Public Policy and International Affairs.